Nebraska vs. Iowa NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Nebraska and its opponents have combined to score more than 44.5 points in six of 10 games this season.
+- Nebraska has combined with its opponents to score more than 41 points in eight of 10 games this season.

-- The two teams combine to score 54 points per game, 9.5 more than the over/under in this contest.
+- Iowa and its opponents have combined to score more than 41 points in five of 11 games this season.

+- Friday's over/under is 13 points lower than the two team's combined 54 points per game average.

-- This contest's total is 5.4 points more than the 39.1 these two squads combine to allow per game this season.
+- This contest's total is 1.9 points greater than the 39.1 these two squads combine to surrender per game this season.

 Nebraska Stats and Trends

-- In Nebraska's 11 games this season, it has six wins against the spread.

-- This season, the Cornhuskers have just two ATS wins in five games as a favorite of 3.5 points or more.
+- This season, the Cornhuskers have just two ATS wins in five games as a favorite of 1 point or more.

-- Nebraska's games this year have gone over the point total four times in 10 opportunities (40%).
+- Nebraska's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- Nebraska is 5-4 against the spread and 3-7 overall this season when the team notches more than 16.9 points.
+- When Nebraska scores more than 16.9 points, it is 5-4 against the spread and 3-7 overall.

-- Nebraska is 6-4 against the spread and 3-8 overall when the team totals over 314.7 yards.
+- When Nebraska churns out more than 314.7 yards, the team is 6-4 against the spread and 3-8 overall.

-- This year, the Cornhuskers have 16 turnovers, nine fewer than the Hawkeyes have takeaways (25).
+- The Cornhuskers have 16 giveaways this season, while the Hawkeyes have 25 takeaways .

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.